MyManAy/custom-music-player/README.md

 - if the ports that you are using are not the same as in they are not: http://localhost:3000/, http://localhost:8888, http://localhost:9999
     - change all the strings/variables in your code to their respective new ports
+    - change the redirect URI in your spotify dev dashboard to its new port

 UNSOLVED PROBLEMS:
 - when building a webpack error occurs with "too many open files"